 - Black with Tan Points

-- The AKC Cocker Spaniel page more closely details the different color varieties.
+The American Spaniel Club more closely details the different color varieties.

 There’s a lot of controversy around merle Cocker Spaniels, and with good reason.
 You’ll want to check out our article about the Merle Cocker Spaniel controversy.